Where In A Cell Does Translation Take Place

 The location and efficiency of translation are tightly regulated by various mechanisms:

-1. Initiation factors: Proteins that make easier the assembly of the translation complex
+1. Initiation factors: Proteins that enable the assembly of the translation complex

 2. RNA-binding proteins: Can stabilize or destabilize mRNA, affecting its availability for translation